THE ROLE OF THE COOPERATING TEACHER

 2. The intern should follow the attached calendar, attending seminars and other meetings on campus as scheduled.

-3. Attend cooperating teacher training at DSU on August 26th from 9:00 – 12:00 for the fall semester and on January 20th from 9:00 – 12:00 for the spring semester.
+3. Attend cooperating teacher training at Delta State or at the Muse Center in Pearl.
+The dates are on the internship calendar.
 At that time, turn in your application for CEU credit.

 4. As the intern begins writing lesson plans, the cooperating teacher should approve each lesson plan at least 24 hours in advance of the teaching of that plan.
 Initialing each written lesson plan indicates approval by the cooperating teacher.
 NO INTERN SHOULD BE ALLOWED TO TEACH A LESSON THAT HAS NOT BEEN APPROVED.
 At some point each day, the cooperating teacher should conference with the intern, giving feedback on lessons taught.